Friday: Campus Community Open Houses

 Tyler Haynes Commons, 306

 It is never too early to start—and we're here to help!
 Families are invited to tour Career Services in the Office of Alumni and Career Services and meet with staff to explore the services and programs available to Richmond students.
 Come ask us about our four-year plan for success, career advising, internships, career programs and networking events, on-campus recruiting, and Richmond-exclusive job and internship online search databases.

 Carole Weinstein International Center

 Families are invited to visit the Office of International Education to learn more about the University's internationalization efforts.
-The Office can help answer questions about study abroad and internship abroad opportunities, international student services, international events on campus, and the Carole Weinstein International Center.
-Please note that study abroad staff also will conduct two presentations on Richmond programs abroad, featuring returned study abroad students and their parents.
-See Friday and Saturday's schedule of events for times and locations.
+The Office can answer questions about study abroad opportunities, international student services, international events on campus, and the Carole Weinstein International Center.
+Please note that study abroad staff will also conduct two presentations on Richmond programs abroad, featuring returned study abroad students and their parents, on Friday and Saturday.
+See the schedule of events for times and locations.

 Join your host, Director Linda Hobgood, as you tour the Speech Center and view examples of speech sessions conducted by student consultants.
 The University of Richmond’s Speech Center is a valuable resource to students, staff, and faculty.
 It has become a model for other universities of what can be accomplished when administrative support, student dedication, and prudent use of technology all converge in pursuit of a worthy objective.

 Boatwright, Room 180

-Join your host, Director Dr. Joseph J. Essid, as you tour the Writing Center, which strives to provide instruction to University of Richmond writers at all levels of experience.
+Join your host, Director Dr. Joseph J. Essid and student Writing Consultants, as you tour the Writing Center, which strives to provide instruction to University of Richmond writers at all levels of experience.